russellcameronthomas/library/index.md

 **Description**

-The goal of this library is to help us all learn about some exciting new tools (e.g. probabilistic programming) and to explore interesting and challenging applications.
-I'm learning, too, in the course of writing and presenting.
+This library site is a workbench.
+Documents here are the process of being created and revised.
+The goal is to help all of us learn new topics and tools (e.g. probabilistic programming) and to explore interesting and challenging applications.

 The intended audience both academia and industry.
-These are perpetual works-in-progress, and are written mostly in a tutorial, semi-informal style.
-Don't cite these pages and I'd recommend against hyperlinking to specific web pages.
+To make them widely accessible, the writing style is mostly tutorial and semi-informal.
+References and citations are included for people who want to dive deeper.

+Because the documents and pages are work-in-progress and perpetually changing, I recommend *against* citing them or hyperlinking to specific web pages.
+When they reach a point of completion, I'll post them in online archive services.

 ____

 **Site**

+1. *Issues*

+   1. Font resizing buttons aren't working yet.
+   1. Search functionality is currently inadequate.
+It seems that DuckDuckGo is not indexing the site very often.
+Hopefully this should improve in the future.
+   1. Need to add stats for each document in each Table of Contents: a) chapter count, b) status, and c) last modified

 {% for p in site.other %}
     {% if p.hidden %}